-Fraser Health's 2021/22 year-to-date performance of 10.5% meets the target for this indicator.
-Eight hospitals are meeting the target (Abbotsford Regional, Burnaby, Chilliwack General, Delta, Fraser Canyon, Royal Columbian, Ridge Meadows and Surrey Memorial), while the remainder of our hospitals are above target.
+Fraser Health's 2021/22 year-to-date performance of 11.8% meets the target for this indicator.
+Six hospitals are meeting the target (Abbotsford Regional, Chilliwack General, Delta, Royal Columbian, Ridge Meadows and Surrey Memorial), while the remainder of our hospitals are above target.
 We have seen significant improvement in ALC occupancy and long length of stay for our inpatients in acute care.
 The volume of patients awaiting placement into Long Term Care Beds has also been significantly reduced as we continue to work on ensuring the right patient receives the right care in the right location.

 We prevent unnecessary admissions to hospital by providing access to appropriate community resources through our integrated community health networks.
 Daily meetings are held with clinical leadership and health care workers to focus on discharge planning.
 We ensure that appropriate and sufficient community resources are available, such as home support and long term care beds.
 Over the past four years Fraser Health has added 435 new long term care beds across our different communities, allowing patients and families to receive care in their communities and minimize hospitalizations.
 Multiple home health care intake phone lines have been consolidated into one centralized call centre to provide user-friendly access to community resources.
-We are identifying and facilitating safe discharge home plans for those individuals awaiting long term care through the Home First initiative.
-Home Health has many initiatives underway to optimize capacity of resources to increase supports at home.
+We are identifying and facilitating safe discharge home plans for those individuals awaiting long term care bets at home.
 One of these program includes home health nurses contacting patients after hospital discharge to identify any unmet care needs or concerns.
 For those patients and families that need inpatient services, we have refreshed our Care and Discharge planning framework to ensure that we are proactively working with patients and families early in their care to identify concerns that could delay a transition to home or other recovery locations.